-Quantification of the amoA gene copy numbers as a proxy of the AO abundance to revealed significant effects of drought that were also depending on the AO group.
-Thus, the abundance of AOB and comammox clade B significantly decreased with drought alone, while the abundances of AOA and comammox clade A were affected by drought only in the interaction with sampling time.
-These findings are in accordance with previous studies assessing the effect seasonal precipitation changes on the abundances AO communities , and reporting that detrimental impact of drought (Kaurin et al. 2018; ; H. Wang et al., 2023).
-While niche differentiation between AOA and AOB has been reported in several studies (Prosser & Nicol, 2008, 2012; Verhamme et al., 2011), knowledge of the ecology of comammox bacteria is scarce.
+Quantification of the amoA gene copy numbers as a proxy of the AO abundance revealed significant effects of drought that were also depending on the AO group.
+Thus, the abundance of AOB and comammox clade B significantly decreased with drought alone, while the abundances of AOA and comammox clade A were affected by drought only in the interaction with the sampling time.
+These findings are in accordance with previous studies assessing the effect seasonal precipitation changes on the abundances AO communities , and reporting that detrimental impact of drought (Kaurin et al. 2018; H. Wang et al., 2023).
+While niche differentiation between AOA and AOB has been reported in several studies (Prosser & Nicol, 2008, 2012; Verhamme et al., 2011), knowledge of the ecology of comammox bacteria is scarce (ref).
 However, recent study suggest that differences may also exists between comammox bacteria with clade B having NH4+ transporter with higher affinity than that in clade A (Koch et al., 2019).
 Our results showed that not only the abundance but also the proportion of AO within the total bacterial community decreased with drought, suggesting a lower resistance of this functional group to drought.
 Accordingly, it is believed that phylogenetically and physiologically narrow functional groups such as the nitrifiers are more sensitive to disturbances than the broad ones (Griffiths & Philippot, 2013; Schimel, 2018).

 These effects of drought on the AO communities also varied depending on the type of cropping system.
-For example, larger differences in beta diversity were found between drought and control treatments in the BIODYN system compared to the other cropping systems in particular for the AOA and comammox both in the bulk and rhizospheric soil.
+For example, larger differences in beta diversity were found between drought and control treatments in the BIODYN and to a lesser extent in the CONFYM systems compared to the CONMIN systems in particular for the AOA and comammox both in the bulk and rhizospheric soil.
 It is known that AO taxa vary in their sensitivity and strategies to soil water fluctuation (Lehtovirta-Morley, 2018; Séneca et al., 2020).
 Here, we found differences in the diversity, abundance, and structure of the AO communities between cropping systems, which therefore may be responsible for these differential responses to drought.
 This is supported by the work of (Lavallee et al., 2024), who reported that land management could affect the drought response strategies of the dominant soil microbial taxa.
-Moreover, the studied cropping systems exhibited distinct pH, which may also have contributed to the differences in sensitivity of AO taxa to drought.
-Thus, (Shu et al., 2023)Shu AES found that pH moderates the resistance and the resilience of N-cycling to disturbance.
-(Nicol et al., 2008)(Gubry-Rangin et al., 2015)(Burton & Prosser, 2001)(Shu et al., 2023)(Shu et al., 2023)(Prosser & Nicol, 2012)(Bello et al., 2019)(Prosser & Nicol, 2012)Expend 2-3 sentences?
+For example, the studied cropping systems led to distinct soil pH, and pH is widely known as the major factor that regulate the microbial communities, as well as their functional activities, including N cycling (Nicol et al., 2008).
+It has been reported that pH drives the diversification of ammonia oxidizers (Gubry-Rangin et al., 2015), as well as leads to changes (e.g. ionization) in ammonium substrates (Burton & Prosser, 2001), which then can significantly influence the nitrification process.
+Thus, (Shu et al., 2023) found that pH moderates the resistance and the resilience of N-cycling to disturbance, with a greater resilience in more neutral soils (Shu et al., 2023).
 Taken together, these results indicate that cropping system is an important factor determining AO response to drought.

-Drought on relationship between soil properties, mineral N pools, and AO community
+Drought influenced the relationship between soil properties, mineral N pools, and AO community